associacaosilo/liberteofuturo-site/_pages/participe-en.md

 item4: Always start by saying who you are and where you are from (in every video you choose to record!);
 item5: Considering our propositions, there would be a total of 5 videos, but you don’t have to do all if you don’t feel comfortable - just do what you feel that makes sense and, most of all, talk about the propositions that really inspire you;
 item6: These are the 5 propositions you can use as a starting point, but be free!
 Use art, creativity and do it on your own way;
-item7: Videos should be posted on social media (Instagram, Twitter, Facebook, Tik Tok) with the hashtag #FreeTheFuture or sent via WhatsApp to the number +55 (11) 975579830;
+item7: "Videos should be posted on social media (Instagram, Twitter, Facebook, Tik Tok) with the hashtag <strong>#FreeTheFuture</strong> or sent via WhatsApp to the number <strong>+55 (11) 975579830;</strong>"
 item8: The material you produce belongs to no one in particular.
 It will be public and it is owned by all of us collectively.
 You can share, analyse and take action.

-frase1: against the end of the world, imagine how you want to live. (dare! dream, create, extrapolate reason.);
+frase1: " against the end of the world: imagine how you want to live. (dare! dream, create, extrapolate reason.);"
-frase2: propose public policies and legislative and normative changes that will reduce racial, gender, and class inequalities and take democracy beyond the mere act of voting every election.
+frase2: ": propose public policies and legislative and normative changes that will reduce racial, gender, and class inequalities and take democracy beyond the mere act of voting every election.
 (Dare!
-And be objective.);
+And be objective.);"
-frase3: suggest ways of eliminating the consumption habits that enslave our species and others as well.
+frase3: ": suggest ways of eliminating the consumption habits that enslave our species and others as well.
 (Dare!
-And be specific.);
+And be specific.);"
-frase4: suggest actions to stop the destruction of nature and guarantee the continuity of all forms of life on the planet.
+frase4: ": suggest actions to stop the destruction of nature and guarantee the continuity of all forms of life on the planet.
 (Dare!
-And be a fighter.);
+And be a fighter.);"
-frase5: define the best form of civil disobedience for creating the future in which you want to live!
-(Dare!).
+frase5: ": define the best form of civil disobedience for creating the future in which you want to live!
+(Dare!)."

 ---